Maria Reidelbach: Biography

 In 1987, pursuing an abiding interest in roadside Americana, Maria co-authored Miniature Golf, a social history of the game (Abbeville Press, 1987, with Nina Garfinkel and John Margolies).
 Her next book, Completely MAD: A History of the Comic Book and Magazine (Little, Brown, 1991), chronicled another quirky pop-cultural back-alley, and was a best seller.

 In the 1990s Maria realized that rather than merely writing about popular culture and helping to organize other people's art, she needed to create original work.
 Among her first projects toward that goal were The Totally Kid Carousel (Project Manager for artist Milo Mottola), Goofy Garden Golf (in collaboration with artist Ken Brown) and the Needlepoint Museum.
 Feeling a need to help her neighborhood to recover from the damages of 9/11, in 2002 she joined the staff of Manhattan Youth Recreation and Resources, becoming the Lower Manhattan community group's first art director and helping to launch the Downtown Community Center, the first to serve Tribeca and Battery Park City.
-In 2009 Maria migrated to the Hudson Valley, becoming a full-time resident.
+In 2009 Maria migrated to the Hudson Valley, becoming a full-time resident in 2012.